Chubik/phpdevtest/TASK.md

 ## Technology stack.
 You are free to choose any PHP framework or create wrapper without any.
-PHP version should be 5.6+ including 7.2 beta.
+PHP version should be 5.6+ including 7.2.

 ## ETA.
 This task shoudn't take too much time so estimate is 1 hour after framework setup (if any)